makeabilitylab/physcomp/electronics/electricity-basics.md

 ## What is current?

 ![An animated gif showing current flowing in a simple circuit out of the positive terminal of a 9V battery through an LED and resistor and then back to the negative terminal of the 9V battery](assets/gifs/CurrentFlow_EngineeringMindset.gif)
 **Figure.** *Current* is the flow of charged particles—in this case, electrons—through a conductor.
 In the animation above, we are illustrating "electron flow" as a dotted green line, which flows from the negative terminal of the 9V battery, through an LED and resistor, and then back to the 9V battery to its positive terminal.
+Note that this is actually opposite from *conventional current* flow, but we'll get to that below.
 Animation from [The Engineering Mindset](https://youtu.be/kcL2_D33k3o).
 {: .fs-1 }

 *Current* is the flow of charged particles through a conductor.
 In digital circuits, these charged particles are *electrons* moving from the negative terminal to the positive (called *electron flow* as shown in the figure above).